fbpx

 Dog Parks

 Philly’s dog parks are not just places to let your pup get some exercise.
 They are true community centers that add value to our neighborhoods.
-In many cases, they are membership organizations where enhancements are made for the wellbeing of dogs and their owners.
+In many cases, they are membership organizations where enhancements are made for the well-being of dogs and their owners.
 Here are three standouts.

 Seger Dog Park at 11th and Rodman started a clean-up initiative to keep litter off the streets and out of the waterways.
 They partner with small businesses and local musicians to offer services and entertainment to park members.
 Seger Dog Park hosts community events and encourages neighbors – and their pets – to get to know each other.